 But it was in my senior year, at age 17, that my creative writing teacher asked me, “Have you ever thought about being a writer?”
 He was serious in his question and his faith in my writing gave a voice to a dream I had been too scared to say out loud.
 His name was Glenn Heyward and, in my life, he was the teacher who made a difference.

-I certainly had a great foundation for stories: I was an Air Force Brat until I was 16 ½ with plenty of real adventures that played out like the first-person novels I was fond of reading.
-In fact, I have an excellent memory for details – I can still tell you what I was wearing to dances or on dates over 40 years ago.
-Back then, I wanted my life to read like a book so I knew it would be important to remember the names and faces and all the little things.
-Being a military dependent afforded me plenty of writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 17.
-This gypsy life gave me the mettle to later attend college sight unseen and then move to Chicago after graduation and later reunite with my high school sweetheart, have a child at 41, and make our recent move to London.
-Whenever I have faced a scary decision, my Air Force upbringing taught me to confront each challenging decision and ask two questions: what’s the worst that can happen?
+I certainly had a great foundation for stories: I was an Air Force Brat with plenty of real and unusual adventures that made great writing material: three tours in England; stateside bases in New York, New Jersey and Florida; 16 schools in 12 years; 22 homes before I was 18.
+This gypsy life gave me the mettle to later attend my college sight unseen and then move to Chicago after graduation and later reunite with my high school sweetheart, have a child at 41, and make our recent move to London.
+Whenever I have faced a scary decision, my military upbringing taught me to confront each challenge by asking two simple questions: what’s the worst that can happen?
 The answer could be “no” and I can live with that.
 What’s the best?
 It could be “yes.”
-It’s the “yes” that has always kept me moving towards my dreams.
-In other words, “No guts, no glory.”
+It’s the “yes” that has always kept me moving towards my dreams by taking chances.